giacomodecolle/CCO-design-patterns/design-patterns/new-patterns/information/Document_Field_Documentation.md

 # Pattern Name
 Document Field

-## Compentency Question
+## Compentency Questions

 ## Intent
 The purpose of this model is to show the relation between a ICE and a object bearing this information.

-## Motivation
-This would come in hand when representing documents in multiple fields
+This would come in hand when representing documents in multiple fields.

 ## Structure
 - Visual model through mermaid and png
-- Explanation of parts

-## Usage?

-## Related Patterns
-- List and link

-## Consequences
+## Additional Notes
-- Pros, cons, impact
+- Related patterns (when needed)